Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 tags: lisp programming
 publish: y

-Lisp programming languages have an extremely simple syntax, where everything is either a list or an atom.
-The most common type of atom is the **symbol**, which is used to name things like variables and functions.
+Lisp programs have an extremely simple syntax, where everything is either a list or an atom.
+The most common type of atom is the **symbol**, which is used to give names to things like variables and functions.
 In the Common Lisp code below, `defun`, `pie`, `let`, `+`, `x` and `y` are all symbols.

 	:::lisp
 	(defun pie (x)